Who Owns Native Culture?

 For sophisticated, nuanced, and participatory research that shows how far the struggle against cultural appropriation has advanced in recent years, visit the website of a major project based in Canada, Intellectual Property Issues in Cultural Heritage (IPinCH).

-One thought on ““Who Owns Native Culture?”
+One response to ““Who Owns Native Culture?”
 (2003)”